magepeopleteam/mage-eventpress/readme.txt

 = Q.Any Documentation? =
 A. Yes!
 Here is the [Online Documentation](https://docs.mage-people.com/woocommerce-event-manager/).

-= Q.I installed correctly but 404 error what can I do ?  =
+= Q.I installed correctly but 404 error what can I do?  =
-A. You need to Re-save permalink settings it will solve the 404. if still not work that means you permalink not working, you may have httaccess problem or you have server permission problem.
+A. You need to Re-save permalink settings it will solve the 404.
+If still does not work that means your permalink not working, or you may have httaccess problem or you have a server permission problem.

 = Q.How its work? =
-A. Woocommerce Events Manager one of the simple event plugin for WordPress which is based on Woocommerce.
-Its work as an individual event and its payment functionality handle with woocommerce so there are no worries about payment gateway you can use every payment gateway which is support woocommerce.
-The interesting part is the event post type is completely different there is no connection with woocommerce product so if you can sell anything from woocommerce product.
+A. Woocommerce Events Manager is one of the simple event plugins for WordPress which is based on Woocommerce.
+It works as an individual event and its payment functionality is handled with woocommerce so there are no worries about the payment gateway you can use every payment gateway that supports woocommerce.
+The interesting part is the event post type is completely different there is no connection with woocommerce product so you can sell anything from the woocommerce product.

-= Q.How can i get the attendee list? =
+= How can I get the attendee list? =
-A. After successfull booking user data will be saved under event attendee list, You can find the list from Events -> attendee list  or Go to event list and click on the attendee list on right side of event to get that particular event attendee list.
+A. After successful booking user data will be saved under the event attendee list, You can find the list from Events -> attendee list  or Go to event list and click on the attendee list on right side of event to get that particular event attendee list.

-= Q.How can i display event list? =
+= Q.How can I display the event list? =
 A. You can display the event list on any page by using the ShortCode.
 Just use this shortcode to display all events list [event-list].
-If you want to display any particular category events just use [event-list cat=ID] here ID will be the category id which will you find in the category section of the dashboard.
+If you want to display any particular category events just use [event-list cat=ID] Here ID will be the category ID which will you find in the category section of the dashboard.

 = Q.why my shortcode not displaying anything ?   =
-A. Please make sure that you added shortcode in Text mode. if you add shortcode in tag embeded it may not work
+A. Please make sure that you added a shortcode in Text mode. if you add a shortcode in tag embedded it may not work

-= Q.Where Can I see Attendee list ?   =
+= Q.Where Can I see the Attendee list?   =
-A. Attendee list includes in our  [pro version](https://mage-people.com/product/mage-woo-event-booking-manager-pro/)
+A. Attendee list included in our  [pro version](https://mage-people.com/product/mage-woo-event-booking-manager-pro/)

-= Q.What features are included in pro version that are not in Free version ?   =
+= Q.What features are included in the pro version that are not in the Free version?   =
-A. Event Pro Version has major two version.
+A. Event Pro Version has major two versions.
     ➡ Attendee form builder and attendee list with CSV export ➡ PDF ticketing and Email Attachment

-= Q.I need More features what can I do ?   =
+= Q.I need More features what can I do?   =
-A. you can create support ticket here with features details that you need, one of our support member will back to you shortly.
+A. You can create a support ticket here with the features details that you need, One of our support members will back to you shortly.
 [Support Ticket](https://mage-people.com/submit-ticket-2/)

-= Q.How can I get best support from plugin Company   =
+= Q.How can I get the best support from the plugin Company   =
-A. you can create support ticket here with problem details with possible screenshot that you have problem, one of our support member will back to you shortly.
+A. You can create a support ticket here with problem details with possible screenshots that you have a problem, One of our support members will back to you shortly.
 [Support Ticket](https://mage-people.com/submit-ticket-2/)

 == Changelog ==